Francesca's: Decline, store closures and bankruptcy

-New store concepts and comeback (2021-present)
+Post-bankruptcy

 On September 3, 2021, after completing its bankruptcy reorganization and avoiding liquidation, Francesca's announced that it was beginning to reopen many of its previously closed stores that closed earlier in the year.
 It was also testing new concept stores, including launching and opening two new tween store concepts called Franki by Francesca's by December 2021.
 9 more Franki stores would open by the end of 2022.
 In April 2023, Francesca's announced that it would launch a sport collection for its Franki division, called Franki Sport.
 The new collection line would sell sport bras, leggings, tracksuits, jackets, tennis skirts, bike shorts, running shorts, etc.

 On February 1, 2023, Francesca's announced that they would be teaming up with ThredUp to create a platform called 'Forever Francesca's', which would allow customers to purchase secondhand items from Francesca's, and will give shopping credit to customers by sending in items.

 On May 12, 2023, Francesca's announced that it would acquire lifestyle brand Richer Poorer as a fully owned subsidiary.
-As of October 2024, Francesca's currently operates over 450 stores under the Francesca's and Franki by Francesca's banners.
+Before it filed for bankruptcy, Francesca's operated nearly 450 stores under the Francesca's and Franki by Francesca's banners.

+On January 15, 2026, Francesca's announced that it would close all of its remaining 450 locations nationwide as it plans to liquidate all of its remaining assets.
+Liquidation sales began at all stores as early as January 16.
+Days later, the company was accused of laying off employees without prior notice and for owing vendors over $250 million in unpaid invoices.
+The company filed for Chapter 11 bankruptcy for the second time on February 5, 2026.
+The last day of business for Francesca's locations was on March 29, 2026.